-(State or other jurisdiction of incorporation or organization) Address of principal executive offices, including zip code Registrant's telephone number, including area code (IRS Employer Identification No.) 8000 S. Federal Way, Boise, Idaho 83716-9632 (208) 368-4000 Securities registered pursuant to Section 12(b) of the ne Act: Title of each class Trading Symbol Name of each exchange on which h registered Common Stock, par value \$0.10 per share MU Nasdaq Global Select Mar rket ndicate by check mark whether the registrant (1) has filed all reports requ or for such shorter period that the registrant was required to file such rep nths Yes⊠ No □ ndicate by check mark whether the registrant has submitted electronically his chapter) during the preceding 12 months (or for such shorter period th rsuant to Rule 405 of Regulation S-T (§ 232.405 of f Yes ⊠ No □ indicate by check mark whether the registrant is a large accelerated filer, ccelerated filer," "accelerated filer," "smaller reporting company," and "em See the definitions of "large Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Emerging Growth Co mpany ⊠ □ an emerging growth company, indicate by check mark if the registrant hursuant to Section 13(a) of the Exchange Act. as elected not to use the extended transition period for o complying with any new or revised financial accoun ting standards prov rided dicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
-Yes □ No⊠
+(State or other jurisdiction of incorporation or organization) Address of principal executive offices, including zip code Registrant's telephone number, including area code (IRS Employer Identification No.) 8000 S. Federal Way, Boise, Idaho 83716-9632 (208) 368-4000 Securities re egistered pursuant to Section 12(b) of th ne Act: Title of each class Trading Symbol Name of each exchange on which n registered Common Stock, par value \$0.10 per share MU Nasdaq Global Select Mari ket ndicate by check mark whether the registrant (1) has filed all reports required to be filed bor for such shorter period that the registrant was required to file such reports), and (2) has by Section 13 or 15(d) of the Securities E is been subject to such filing requiremen Exchange Act of 1934 during the preceding 12 mont its for the past 90 days. ths Yes ⊠ No □ ndicate by check mark whether the registrant has submitted electronically every Interactive is chapter) during the preceding 12 months (or for such shorter period that the registrant rsuant to Rule 405 of Regulation S-T (§ 232.405 of Yes ⊠ No □ ndicate by check mark whether the registrant is a large accelerated filer, an accelerated fi ccelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth c See the definitions of "large Large Accelerated Filer Accelerated Filer □ Non-Accelerated Filer Smaller Reporting Company Emerging Growth Co mpany an emerging growth company, indicate by check mark if the registrant has elected not to ursuant to Section 13(a) of the Exchange Act. use the extended transition period for c complying with any new or revised financial account ting standards provi ided ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b- -2 of the Exchange Act).
+Yes □ No ⊠

-The number of outstanding shares of the registrant's common stock as of March 14, 2024 was 1,107,368,110.
+The number of outstanding shares of the registrant's common stock as of June 20, 2024 was 1,108,841,326.